None¶

 I add a note

-The unittest.TestCase class has 2 methods I can use to test if an object is an instance of a class or not, I use them to test if None is a boolean
+The unittest.TestCase class has 2 methods I can use to test if an object is a child/instance of a class or not.
+I add assertNotIsInstance

 the terminal shows AssertionError